Skip to main content

 • Lightweight rain jacket or poncho

-• Event map (you will be given these on arrival)
+• Event map (you'll be given these on arrival)

-• A jumper, blanket, dryrobe or onesie for if you get cold
+• A jumper, blanket, dryrobe, or onesie for when the temperature drops

 • A pen (for making notes on your map)